-Exporting and converting a WorldServer TM to XLIFF format
+Exporting and converting a WorldServer TM from TMX to SDLXLIFF format

 WorldServer 10.X, 11.x

 I want to export a TM as an SDLXLIFF file but there is only an option to download as a TMX.
-How can I save my TM as an XLIFF?
+How can I save my TM as an SDLXLIFF?

 Currently, Translation memories can only be exported as TMX files, but by completing a few extra steps that file can be converted to an XLIFF.